Eldon-498/zeraki-sales-agent-dashboard/README.md

 ## Module Organization:
 The store, selectors, reducers, actions, and effects for each module are organized in separate folders.
 Services are also grouped into a dedicated folder.

 ## Shared Components:
-A shared components folder contains reusable components like snack bars, pie charts, and bar charts.
+A shared components folder contains reusable components like snack bars, pie charts, bar charts, button, tabble and modal component.

 ## Component Structure:
 The components folder contains components for collections, dashboard header, invoices, main dashboard, schools, school details, side navigation, and snack bar.